 Melanie Jackson and Esther Leslie

-Jackson and Leslie’s illustrated pamphlet, The Inextinguishable, is the latest coming out of their ongoing collaborative exploration of milk.
-Their work studies milk as a substance that is both fundamental and subject to the latest biotechnological developments, and as a focal point for intersecting political, colonial, and gender histories.
+Melanie Jackson and Esther Leslie presented their illustrated pamphlet The Inextinguishable (2020).
+The publication is part of their ongoing collaborative exploration of milk, work studies it as a substance that is both fundamental and subject to the latest biotechnological developments, and as a focal point for intersecting political, colonial, and gender histories.

 Melanie Jackson is a UK based artist working with modes of non-fiction storytelling through assemblages of sculpture, writing and moving image.
 Recent exhibitions include Deeper in the Pyramid, Banner Repeater, London, Grand Union, Birmingham, and Primary, Nottingham (2018).
 The latter is a multi-faceted project of sculpture, moving image, performance lectures, and a publication, involving an ongoing writing collaboration with writer Esther Leslie.
 Previous solo exhibitions include The Urpflanze (Parts 1 and 2) with Flat Time House, The Drawing Room, Art Exchange and John Hansard Gallery, and with Matt’s Gallery, Arnolfini and Chapter.
 Jackson is represented by Matt’s Gallery and is currently a Tutor at the Royal College of Art, London.